GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 * Serverless Framework running on the machine where you'll deploy the solution.
 For more information, see [Get started with Serverless Framework](https://www.serverless.com/framework/docs/getting-started/ "Opens the Serverless Framework page") in the Serverless Framework documentation.
 * Terraform (the latest binary).
 For more information, see [Download Terraform](https://www.terraform.io/downloads.html "Opens the Download Terraform page") in the Terraform website.
 * NodeJS version 14.15.0.
 For more information, see [Install NodeJS](https://github.com/nvm-sh/nvm "Opens the NodeJS GitHub repository").
-* Python 3.7 or later.
+* Python 3.9.
 For more information, see [Python downloads](https://www.python.org/downloads/ "Goes to the Python Downloads website").

 ## Implementation steps